ddulude95/fastfotosorter/README.md

-# fastfotosorter
+# Fastfoto Sorter
-GUI python script to move original photos from enhanced ones - used with Epson Fastfoto
+GUI python script to move original photos from enhanced ones - used with Epson Fastfoto.

+# How it works
+Fastfoto can generate enhanced versions of your photos as well as scan the back sides.
+These files get appened a suffix with _a and _b respectively.
+This program, given a directory of .jpgs, will automatically move the original copies to their own folder called "Originals" and the user can choose to move the B sides or not.